The Hoax of a One World Government or New World Order

 Signs and Wonders

-The postmodern sensational teaching of the inherited churches takes these words to their dramatic limits.
-They ignore the obvious hyperbole and advance it to the next level.
-Maybe it makes for more exciting sermons for the congregants, but at the price of less understanding in the pews.
+The post-modern sensational teaching of the inherited churches has taken these words to their sensational limits.
+They ignore the obvious hyperbole and go for the hyper literal.
+It makes for far more exciting sermons, which leads to more money in the plate, but less understanding in the pews.

-The two Hebrew words involved in this are signs; i.e. , ‘ot and wonders , mofetim.
+The two Hebrew words involved in this are signs, i.e., ‘ot, and wonders, i.e., mofetim.

 ‘ot is Translated as Signs